 I meditate regularly and have done so for nearly two decades.
 I have attended Buddhist events.
-I have read many English translations of Buddhist texts.
+I have read English translations of Buddhist texts.
 I don’t believe everything I read, not least because I think a lot of the language is very metaphorical.
 I find myself fascinated.
 Buddhism in particular (which Alan Watts often described as Hinduism stripped for export) seems to be a highly advanced unscientific psychology.
 I believe a lot of these traditional belief systems have survived thousands of years not just because they are mental viruses as Dawkins would have us believe, but because they touch upon some timeless human truths.
 They tell us things about ourselves—about how our minds and bodies work—which the average human wouldn’t discover in a single lifetime.

-And I’m a psychologist.
-I conduct scientific research into psychological topics at a respected British university.
+I’m also a scitifically minded psychologist.
 Our aims in psychology are the same as those above.
-We hope to discover knowledge about how humans tick, which might be rather difficult for a single person sitting in her arm chair to intuit in a single lifetime.
+We hope to discover knowledge about how humans tick, which might be rather difficult for a single person sitting in their arm chair to intuit in a single lifetime.
 I am thoroughly rooted in the Western empirical tradition.
-(If you’re interested, I’m a physicalist/monist, and my empiricism is functional contextualist.
+(If you’re interested, I’m am inclined toward functional contextualism.
 If that means nothing to you, shake your head to unstick your brain and pretend you never read it.)